18th Century Dolls, Dollhouses, and Doll Clothing

 - Nordiska museet NM.0151865, made in the first half of the 18th century; the black velvet dress is probably a later addition

-- SPNEA 1924.918 and 1924.919, c.
+- Historic New England 1924.918 and 1924.919, c.
 1720-1725; “These extraordinary objects, made by the teen-aged daughter of a well-to-do Boston, Massachusetts, family, are the only American-made free-standing figures known to have survived from the eighteenth century.
 Wax work, like fancy needlework, was among the artistic skills considered important in the education of young girls during this period.
 Sarah Gee supported these figures on armatures and used colored beeswax and real fabric trimmed with lace dipped in wax for their bodies.
 They are protected by their original English bell jars and mounted on turned wooden pedestals made to fit the jars.”

 - V&A W.183:7-1919; petticoat had a note pinned to it saying “Mrs Powell Wedding Suit 1761”